pierrickbourrat/SAPoLSN/content/event/Inaugural workshop/index.md

 #   Otherwise, set `projects = []`.
 projects:
 ---
+sections:
+  - block: hero
+    content:

-Speakers from The University of Sydney, Macquarie University, Peking University, Fudan University, Shanzi University, Chinese Academy of Sciences (CASIP), the Australian National University, and the University of Wollongong.
+      text: Speakers from The University of Sydney, Macquarie University, Peking University, Fudan University, Shanzi University, Chinese Academy of Sciences (CASIP), the Australian National University, and the University of Wollongong.
 [Theory and Method in Biosciences](https://tmbiosci.org/) staff have collaborated with or mentored individuals at several Chinese institutions represented at the inaugural workshop.
 The Network is the next stage in developing these strong and longstanding links.

 [Download Program 2023](https://tmbiosci.org/wp-content/uploads/SAPoLSN-Program-2023.pdf)
+        image: filename: Workshop2023Group.jpg